oat-sa/taohub-articles/forge/workflow-engine/create-service-definitions.md

 1. Preloaded services in TAO
 ----------------------------

-Most of the available actions in the TAO back-office are available as a service.\
+Most of the available actions in the TAO back-office are available as a service.<br/>

 The complete list of service is loaded into TAO during the installation process: they are available in the advanced authoring tool.

 The complete description of services can be found here : attachment:Services\_definition.pdf